Genetic Counselor

 In addition to didactic courses, students must complete clinical rotations every quarter.
 Other learning opportunities outside the classroom include conferences, grand rounds, and lab courses.

 Each year more than 300 students apply for the 20 spots available in this program.
-To be considered for admission, candidates must have a bachelor’s degree and have completed extensive prerequisite coursework.
+Candidates must have a bachelor’s degree and have completed extensive prerequisite coursework to be considered for admission.
 This program uses the National Matching Service for its application process, which takes into account both the student’s and the program’s preferences for placement.

 Johns Hopkins University – Bloomberg School of Public Health